guzzlerio/deride/README.md

 - v0.1.5 - 24nd April 2014
 Added feature to support overriding a callback

+- v0.1.6 - 25th April 2014
+Added feature to support accelerating the timeout used internally by a function

 ## License
 Copyright (c) 2014 Andrew Rea